Varanasi5213/CarftHack_Mocktance/README.md

 >   1. To make our model more user interacting adding the model to a website would help.

 >   2. The website can be of interactive plots and links guiding the user about investment and started guide for the same.

+## Future Work
+>  1. Here we have used a static company name.
+The ideal solution would be using knowledge graphs to determine the company name from the post and generalizing the idea provided above.

+>  2. The website can be made more responsive.